Dylan Pillai

 Biography

-Dr. Pillai is a Professor of Pathology and Laboratory Medicine, Medicine, and Microbiology, Immunology & Infectious Diseases at the University of Calgary, and practices in both Medical Microbiology and Infectious Diseases.
-His research interests comprise (i) translational studies related to improving cost-effectiveness and outcomes from the implementation of new diagnostic algorithms; (ii) developing point-of-care and near-patient diagnostic technology for application in resource-limited settings like Ethiopia, Bangladesh, and Sri Lanka as well as remote settings in Canada and (iii) understanding the pathogenesis of infectious diseases using genomic and proteomic approaches.
-He has published close to 100 peer-reviewed articles, obtained over $3.0M in direct peer-reviewed funding over the last 10 years.
-He has trained over 30 undergraduate, graduate, and post-doctoral scientists as well as clinical fellows in his laboratory.
+Dr. Pillai is Professor and Head of Pathology and Laboratory Medicine, with adjunct appointments in Medicine and Microbiology (MIID) at the University of Calgary.
+He practices in both Medical Microbiology and Infectious Diseases.
+His research interests comprise (i) translational studies evaluating cost-effectiveness and outcomes of new diagnostic tests; (ii) developing point-of-care and near-patient diagnostic technology for application in resource-limited settings internationally and (iii) understanding the pathogenesis of infectious diseases using 'omics' approaches.
+He has published over 130 peer-reviewed articles, obtained over $5 million in direct peer-reviewed funding as a principal investigator and over $10 million in overall funding over the last 10 years from Tri-Council and other sources, and trained over 30 undergraduate, graduate (MSc/PhD), clinical trainees, and post-doctoral scientists in his laboratory.
+He was recently named 2021 Peak Scholar at the University of Calgary and Fellows of the Infectious Diseases Society of America (IDSA) in 2023 .
+He has served on Editorial Boards of leading journals of IDSA and American Society for Microbiology (ASM) and several international grant review panels.
+Technology developed in his laboratory has resulted in local commercialization activity including a start-up company in Calgary.

 Publications